ABDULALI3468/MY_PORTFOLIO/README.md

 # My Portfolio

 > Description :
-                This is a mobile portfolio project in which i created the first page of my portfolio website.
+                This is a mobile portfolio project in which i created my portfolio website.

 ## Built With